Holidays in Greece: Everything you need to know before you go

 The Acropolis of Athens and the Parthenon

 The Acropolis of Athens is known for its incredible and slender architecture.
 It was built in 437 BC and has stood the test of time.
-The Parthenon was the tallest building on the Acropolis and one of the best known structures in the whole of Europe.
-Greece.
+The Parthenon was the tallest building on the Acropolis and one of the most famous structures in all of Greece.
 On the Acropolis, Athena Parthenia is dedicated to Athena.
 Built in 479 AD, it is one of the oldest buildings on the site and is best known for its famous marble relief sculptures.

 The Athens Acropolis Museum

-The Acropolis Museum opened in 2009, with the aim of protecting and preserving the monuments the most famous in the world.
+The Acropolis Museum opened in 2009 with the aim of protecting and preserving the world's most famous monuments.
 The museum has a modern and contemporary interior design.
-It is a great museum to visit if you want to know more about the Greece and it has many great pieces of history.
+It is a great museum to visit if you want to know more about ancient Greece and it has many great pieces of history.

 The Acropolis Museum was designed by Bernard Tschumi, who also designed the Parc de la Villette in Paris and the Centre Pompidou in Paris.
-He was given three different working areas: the north side which consists of all the open terraces; the south side which consists of an area that resembles a classical Greek theatre; and finally, he designed all the galleries that can be found between these two sides.
+He was given three different areas to work on: the north side, which is made up of all the open terraces; the south side, which is made up of an area that resembles a classical Greek theatre; and finally, he designed all the galleries that can be found between these two sides.

 The National Archaeological Museum of Athens